Digital holographic imaging for free surfaces of superfluid helium: Results

 The theoretical predictions accurately replicate experimental data.
 Each mode exhibits a clear periodic structure centred around an origin point, marked by a white cross.
 Although the centre of the cylindrical cell, i.e., the physical symmetry centre, is not known a priori, and typically does not coincide with the centre of the field of view, the spatio-temporal resolution provided by DH allows us to recover it from the reconstructed height.
-This is achieved by fitting the principal spatial profile of each mode to the Bessel mode~\eqref{eq:normal}, and statistically evaluating the most probable origin point (for details and an alternative symmetry determination procedure, see Supplementary Information, Sec. \ref{suppl:centre:wet}).
+This is achieved by fitting the principal spatial profile of each mode to the Bessel mode~\eqref{eq:normal}, and statistically evaluating the most probable origin point (for details and an alternative symmetry determination procedure, see Appendix~\ref{suppl:centre:wet}).

 Among the six normal modes identified, only mode C corresponds to $m \neq 1$.
 Since $m$ defines the wave's azimuthal symmetry, the one-fold modes A, B, and D-F appear as pairs of elevated (red) and depressed (blue) regions.
-Differences between these modes, encoded in the radial index $n$, become apparent only at larger radii, which lie outside the experimentally accessible region (see Supplementary Information, Sec.~\ref{suppl:bessel}).
+Differences between these modes, encoded in the radial index $n$, become apparent only at larger radii, which lie outside the experimentally accessible region (see Appendix~\ref{suppl:bessel}).
 Accessing these features would require either further expanding the laser beam or reducing the size of the experimental cell, but both strategies introduce complications.
-The former increases the complexity of optical alignment, while the latter shifts the normal mode frequencies into a regime where viscous dissipation becomes non-negligible as it scales quadratically with wavenumber.
+The former increases the complexity of optical alignment, while the latter shifts the normal mode frequencies into a regime where viscous dissipation in the superfluid and gaseous phases become increasingly more important as it scales quadratically with wavenumber.
 Instead of modifying the experimental layout, we exploit the availability of multiple identified modes.
 By statistically combining the results of their fitted profiles, we determine the symmetry origin with accuracy better than 2~mm.
 This process allows us to proceed with the analysis in polar coordinates, focusing on the dominant family of $|m| = 1$ excitations.

 The PSDs of the one-fold counterclockwise ($m = 1$) and clockwise ($m = -1$) modes are shown in Fig.~\ref{fig:results-wet}c as overlapping blue lines.
 To obtain these spectra, we first Fourier transform the interface height along the azimuthal coordinate, where $m$ plays the role of the Fourier conjugate of the angular coordinate $\phi$.
 We then apply mode-specific filtering and average the resulting signal along the radial axis.
 The emerging spectral features overlap again with the frequencies of normal modes, indicated by vertical lines for increasing radial index $n$.
 We are able to resolve up to 16 pairs of modes, with frequencies reaching 30~Hz.
 This level of detail stands in contrast to Fig.~\ref{fig:results-wet}a, where the identification of higher-frequency peaks is hindered by the rapid growth in the number of possible $(m,n)$ mode combinations~\cite{ajithkumar2025}.